stepanenko/devops-info/README.md

 # DevOps

-DevOps is a methodology in the software development and IT industry used as a set of practices and tools.
-DevOps integrates and automates the work of software development (Dev) and IT operations (Ops) to improve and shorten the systems development life cycle.
+DevOps is not a tool, technology, or framework; it is more a philosophy, concept and a methodology.
+It is a set of practices and tools that combines and automates software development (Dev) and IT operations (Ops) to improve and shorten the systems development life cycle.

 Proposals to combine software development methodologies with deployment and operations concepts began to appear in the late 80s and early 90s.